 For those who, for these reasons, do believe they have a responsibility to keep a continuous eye on what Trump is doing, someone needs to bring the daily facts together for us.

-(2) There are concerns regarding his substantive policies regarding such things as immigration, healthcare, and the environment.
+(2) There are concerns about his substantive policies regarding such things as immigration, healthcare, and the environment.

 Following the election, from November 9, 2016 to January 20, 2017, I decided that one of those someones would be me -- at least for the days of President-elect Trump.
 It's called "Tracking Trump", a blog post covering weeks one and two, to which are linked four additional "pages" for weeks 3-4, 5-6, 7-8, and 9-10 -- organized under topics such as "international," "appointments," and "temperament."

 This took a substantial amount of "opportunity time" away from other high-priority tasks which had to be postponed.
 So I decided to make President-elect Trump's weeks the finite period of time to be covered by my own efforts, and look for other sources of comparable efforts regarding President Trump's first 100 days -- or four years.
 With credit to Julie Johnson for her early efforts at ferreting out most of these sources, here are some you may find useful.
 I'd welcome your suggestions of more to add.
 And remember, it's never been more important to support the efforts of these media sources with our subscriptions!